olddeer/interview-fixture/README.md

 ====================

 * Execute the web server.
 This mostly depends on your environment and the version you want to run.
-    - In most cases, you'll run the server with (Python 2.7 works)
+    - In most cases, you'll run the server with

         ```
-        fixture.py
+        cd be-challenge/
+        ./fixture_3.py
         ```

+    - If you're using MacOS Mojave or older and don't have a custom python3 install, you should run the version for python2

+        ```
+        cd be-challenge/
+        ./fixture_2.py
+        ```

   - If previous commands failed, read the documentation of the python version installed in your system.

 * By default the fixture emits **around** 1000 records.
 You can choose the number of records with `-n COUNT` option.
-E.g. ` ./fixture.py -n 50000`
+E.g. ` ./fixture_3.py -n 50000`

 * The fixture server terminates fifteen (15) seconds after both sources are done.